 Just as developers have no excuse for creating themes with bad SEO, they also have no reason for creating themes without mobile responsiveness.

-Not only does a mobile responsive theme increase your SEO, it increases user experience. in some cases, more people are visiting websites on mobile devices than on traditional desktops or laptops.
+Not only does a mobile responsive theme increase your SEO, but it also increases user experience. in some cases, more people are visiting websites on mobile devices than on traditional desktops or laptops.
 More than 50% of my blog traffic at Nerdy Millennial comes from mobile devices.

 3. Regular Updates & Support